Salt Lake City Office

 963 Folsom Avenue

 Phone: (801) 355-4433

-When it comes to preparing your home for the bitter cold of winter, there are a ton of steps that you can take.
-What it really comes down to is, how prepared do you want to be, and how much work you want to put into it?
-You can simply turn the thermostat up and call it a day, or you can go as in depth as renovating your entire heating system and insulating every draft location in the home.
-It is personal preference and whatever you decide, we have a detailed list for the best ways to proof your home to keep you cozy and comfortable all winter long.
+When it comes to preparing your home for the bitter cold of winter, there are plenty of steps to take.
+It comes down to how prepared you want to be, and how much work you want to put in.
+You can simply turn the thermostat up and be done, or you can go as in-depth as renovating your entire heating system and insulating every draft location in the home.
+It’s a personal preference and regardless of your choice, we have a detailed list of ways to proof your home to keep you cozy and comfortable all winter long.

 The best (and most common) way to get your home ready for winter is to make sure your heating system is up to date and running smoothly.
 Make sure the furnace is firing and the filters are clean.
-You can check out our blog on furnaces for more information on that topic.
-Another relatively unknown, but super effective tactic is to run your ceiling fans in reverse if you have any.
-This will actually redistribute the warmer air throughout the space.
+Check out our blog on furnaces for more information on that topic.
+Another relatively unknown and super effective tactic is to run your ceiling fans in reverse if you have any.
+This will redistribute the warmer air throughout the space.

-Additional things that you can also do are simple methods like leaving your cabinets open to allow for better warm air flow, this will help prevent frozen pipes by letting that warm air effect the cold spots in your cupboards and cabinets.
+Additional methods like leaving your cabinets open to allow for better airflow will help prevent frozen pipes by letting that warm air affect the cold spots in your cupboards and cabinets.
 Insulating important pipes in the home with foam wraps/strips is also an extremely effective way of ensuring the fixtures that you want to keep warm, stay warm.
-If you end up wanting to insulate and cover drafts in the home, one that many people forget about is the big garage door that likely has the largest draft in the entire home.
-Be sure to keep the big guy sealed up tight.
+Many homeowners also forget about the big garage door that likely has the largest draft in the entire home.
+Be sure to keep the big guy sealed tight!